toshimichimiki/Test-Rebase/README.md

 Master chief have gone to nowhere.

 ## Client side engagement
-Currently browsers are used as if _hardware_.
+Currently browsers are used as if hardware.

 ## Server side engagement